RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-10-citizen-science-with-openrov.markdown

 {% imgcap right /images/controller.jpg Laptop, browser, and game controller. %}
 ROV is short for remotely operated vehicle, an underwater robot.
 Scientists use ROVs to study marine life.
 Oil companies use ROVs for underwater construction and inspections.
 Industry-grade ROVs are priced at $30,000 on the low-end, while a [custom ROV can cost several million dollars](http://www.mbari.org/twenty/Tiburon.htm).

 The OpenROV team was convinced that they could design and build an ROV small enough to fit in a suitcase, and easy enough for a citizen scientist to assemble and maintain.
 Targeting the general public meant achieving a relatively low price point: under one thousand dollars ($1,000.00).

-Spoiler alert: They did it.
+They did it.
 The device is successful, and you can [buy an OpenROV](http://store.openrov.com/) kit today for $849.00.

 ###Citizen Science
 Our world will always need professional scientists, people working in academia and in industry to push the frontier of knoweledge.
 Some scientific problems require the attention of PhD-level professionals, while other problems are better solved through crowdsourcing.
 Enter the [citizen scientist](http://en.wikipedia.org/wiki/Citizen_science).